Dabeey/Dabeey/README.md

 python
 # Highlights:
 - Classes for Menu/Ingredients 💅
 - Money tracking like a CFO 💰
 Try It

-🤖 Web Scraper + Auto Form Filler
+🤖 Web Scraper
 "The ultimate lazy-girl script"

 python
 # Secret sauce:
 - BS4 for clean data extraction 🧼
-- Selenium for *aggressive* form filling 📝
+- Selenium for aggressive forms 📝

-Fun Facts:
+💫 Fun Facts
 Backend is my soft life 💅

 Frontend?
 Maybe in 3023 ⌛